sarahmayrhofer/AugmentAble/README.md

 Audit Interface and Monitoring:
 To ensure transparency, the system includes a UI panel that tracks all modifications.
 A dedicated focus mode allows users to highlight automated fixes with high-visibility outlines, providing immediate feedback on performed improvements.

-Installation
+**Installation**

     Install the Tampermonkey browser extension.

-    Open the AugmentAble.user.js file in this repository.
+    Find the option to "Create a new Script" and add the source code you can find in the AugmentAble.user.js file in this repository.

-    Select the Raw view to prompt the installation.

     On the first run, the script will prompt for a HuggingFace API Key, which is stored locally in the browser's secure storage.

-Citation
+**Citation**

 If you use this tool in your research, please cite:

-Sarah Mayrhofer, AugmentAble: Leveraging Web Augmentation and Multimodal LLMs for Real-Time Accessibility Remediation (2026).
+Sarah Mayrhofer, Stefan Klikovits, Manuel Wimmer.
+AugmentAble: Teaming Web Augmentation and LLMs for Instant Accessibility Improvements

-Disclaimer
+**Disclaimer**

 This is a research prototype.
 Data processed via the AI pipeline is sent to the configured inference provider.
 Ensure your API usage complies with your organization's privacy policies.